Yoric/ronin-time-bureaucrats/cultures-and-aliens.md

 > **Time Dispatch --- Classified --- Time Dispatch --- Classified**
 >
-> "Captain report, space+time coordinates... er, not sure, but we're plenty far from Earth Central and Delta Time is strongly negative.
+> "Captain report, Space·Time coordinates... er, not sure, but we're plenty far from Earth Central and Delta Time is strongly negative.
 >
 > So, last time we approached this civilization, they seemed to be locked in a very aggressive space war, with large battleships happily pounding each other, and they had apparently recently reached the technological level to destroy entire planets with some of their larger battlestations.
 Needless to say, we decided to leave them one or two generations and to return once they had picked a winner.
 >